The Causes of Chest Pain When Coughing

 - Certain types of arthritis

-As you’ve seen, this pain can be caused by different infectious processes and conditions.
-Therefore, if your chest pain isn’t due to a simple cold, it’s best to consult a specialist.
+As we have seen, chest pain when coughing can have its origin in different infectious processes and pathologies.
+Therefore, if it’s not a simple cold, it’s best to see a specialist.